Bakkt Holdings Inc. [BKKT] stock Initiated by Jefferies analyst, price target now $28

-Bakkt Holdings Inc. [NYSE: BKKT] traded at a low on 01/19/22, posting a -4.96 loss after which it closed the day’ session at $4.98.
+Bakkt Holdings Inc. [NYSE: BKKT] traded at a high on 01/26/22, posting a 4.10 gain after which it closed the day’ session at $4.06.
 The company report on January 19, 2022 that Bakkt Selected by Nexo to Securely Custody Bitcoin, Ethereum.

 Bakkt Holdings, Inc. (NYSE: BKKT), a trusted digital asset platform that enables consumers to buy, sell, send and spend a range of digital assets, today announced a partnership with leading regulated digital assets institution Nexo, to custody cryptocurrency assets in the Bakkt Warehouse, the company’s regulated custodian, which allows for safe and secure storage of bitcoin and Ethereum.